-On September 14, 2009, the Company entered into an agreement to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the gold produced thereafter, from Santa Fe Gold Corporation's ("Santa Fe") Summit mine, located in the United States of America (the "Summit Mine").
-In consideration, the Company made an upfront payment of \$4.0 million and will make ongoing per ounce payments equal to the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
+On September 14, 2009, the Company entered into an agreement to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the gold produced thereafter, from Santa Fe Gold Corporation's ("Santa Fe") Summit mine, located in the United States of America (the "Summit Mine"), for \$4.0 million as an upfront payment plus ongoing per ounce payments equal to the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
 The amount of payable gold can be reduced from 22% to 15% if, by October 7, 2012, the rate of mineralized rock mined and processed from the Summit mine averages 400 tonnes per day or more for any consecutive 12 month period and payable gold production exceeds 11,500 ounces during such period.